morph-l2/morph-doc/docs/how-morphism-works/responsive-validity-proof/2-why-rvp.md

 1. Shorten the challenge period.
 Under the matching crypto economics design, RVP can shorten the challenge period from 7 days to 1-3 days.
 2. Greatly reduce the L2 submission cost.
 Based on validity proof, L2 does not need to include most transaction bytes.
 3. More friendly to challengers.
 In addition to basic maintenance and identification of L2 status, only the responsibility of triggering the challenge needs to be assumed, sequencers need to prove they are right (by generating and verifying the corresponding ZK-proof).
 4. Regarding architectural design, a seamless transition to complete ZK-rollup is super easy.
-The only necessary change is to adjust the sequencer's ZK-proofs submission methods from responsive to active.
+The only necessary change is to adjust the sequencer's ZK-proof submission methods from responsive to active.

 ### How can RVP shorten the challenge period of optimistic rollup?